Jore (film)

-Jore is a 2004 Indian Tamil-language action comedy film directed by Selva, starring Sathyaraj and Sibiraj.
+Jore is a 2004 Indian Tamil-language action film directed by Selva, starring Sathyaraj along with his son Sibiraj.
 It was released on 11 June 2004.
-The film was opened to positive reviews from the film critics and audience.

 Plot

-Sabapathy (Sathyaraj) is a widower who owns a cinema theater and school.
+Sabapathy (Sathyaraj) is a widower who owns a cinema theater and a school.
 He treats his son Sakthi (Sibiraj) like his friend.
-At college, he rode a horse into the sunset (Gajala), the daughter of a corrupt politician named Lingam (Kota Srinivasa Rao).
+In college, he falls for Shalini (Gajala), the daughter of a corrupt politician named Lingam (Kota Srinivasa Rao).
 Afterwards, Lingam's son Vijay (Ramana) clashes against Sakthi at the college election.
 Despite having support from his father, Vijay loses the election.
 Lingam then enters into the conflict.
 In the end, Sakthi kills both Lingam and Vijay.